ms-dot-k/TMT/README.md

 Pre-trained model is available, please find it below.

 ## Testing the pre-trained Model
-To test the model, modify some argument in `test.sh`. <br>
+To test the model, modify some arguments in `test.sh`. <br>
 Please refer below for the argument information.
-After properly setting the argument, run following command:
+After properly setting the argument, run the following command:
 ```shell
 # test example
 sh test.sh